digao-dalpiaz/Crosswords/README.md

 The objective of developing this game is actually the study of the controls performed in the client / server communication.

-In addition to the connection between all the players, the treatment for failures was developed, which I consider the most important.
+In addition to the connection between all the players, the treatment for failures was developed, which I consider the most important part.

 Let's assume that there are several players connected playing smoothly, and then one of them loses the connection, due to technical problems.